 Alex’s interest in strength and conditioning continued to develop, alongside a growing ambition to share his knowledge and help support others.
 At 25, he decided to study for his BSc in Strength and Conditioning Science at St Mary’s, still working throughout as a self-employed personal trainer.

 In 2014, Alex graduated among the top of his class and achieved the outstanding academic achievement award for his dissertation on injury prevention and landing mechanics.

-Alex has been with PerformancePro for nearly five years.
+Alex has been with PerformancePro for nearly ten years.
 In an industry where staff turnover can be notoriously high, especially amongst trainers and coaches, we were keen to ask Alex why he finds PerformancePro exceptional to the norm.

 ‘I first heard about PerformancePro from one of my lecturers at Uni.
 He knew directors Mat Grove and Dan Boulle, both of whom had studied for their MSc masters degrees at St Mary’s.
 Dan is also a guest lecturer on one of the undergraduate programmes.
 My lecturer suggested I get in touch with them, so I rang that day and Mat invited me down.